Pet Insurance: What It Covers, What It Doesn’t, and When It Makes Sense

 1. Accident-Only

 Covers injuries like fractures, bite wounds, or ingestion of foreign objects.
-Premiums are low ($10–$20/month), but protection is limited.
+Premiums are lower than other plan types, but protection is limited to accidents only.

 The most common type.
-Covers both injuries and diseases (infections, cancer, arthritis).
-Premiums range from $30–$70/month depending on pet age, breed, and location.
+Covers both injuries and diseases including infections, cancer, and arthritis.
+Premiums vary depending on your pet's age, breed, and location.

 3. Wellness Add-Ons

 Optional coverage for vaccinations, flea prevention, dental cleanings, and annual exams.
-Adds $10–$25/month but offers less financial value than core coverage.
+This adds to the monthly cost but offers less financial protection than core accident and illness cover.

 What’s Typically Covered